uribench/software-engineering-handbook/Guides/Technical Debt/Prioritize Technical Debt With CodeScene.md

 Based on the outcome of our review we might detect the need to initiate some refactorings to pay-off the accumulated debt.
 This might easily turn into a Sisyphus task due to the severity and scale of the identified hotspot.
-For example, the hotspot identified in Android (see the previous figure) is a file with +20.000 lines of code!
+For example, the hotspot identified in Android (see the previous hotspot visualization) is a file with +20.000 lines of code!
 Where do we start?

 In addition, the virtual code review might warn us that there's a high degree of development fragmentation with much parallel work by different teams in the identified hotspot.
-That means we need to keep our refactoring efforts small and iterative.
+That means we need to keep our refactoring efforts small and iterative to minimize conflicting changes due to code developed in parallel by our peers.

 CodeScene's X-Ray analysis lets you identify hotspots on a function/method level.
 That means you can use the X-Ray results to drive refactorings.
 Let's look at an example from our Android hotspot: